-Engine ECUs are available with the cruise control function.
-The cruise control is an off-road type that maintains a constant engine rpm under varying load conditions.
+Engine ECU's are available with and without the Cruise Control function.
+The Cruise Control is an Off-Road type that maintains a constant engine RPM under varying load conditions.
+An automotive type cruise control maintains a constant road speed.

-The cruise cancel/resume function is a one-button cancel, then resume, function.
-The first time contact is made with the cruise control active, the cruise control will disengage and the engine speed will drop to idle.
-If the contact is made again within one minute and with the engine speed above 1300 rpm, the cruise control will "resume".
-This feature allows the placement of the cancel/resume button in a convenient location in the vehicle cab and does not require the use of the normal cruise controls for momentary interruptions in cruise operation.
+The Cruise Cancel/Resume function is a one-button Cancel then Resume function.
+The first time contact is made with Cruise Control active, the Cruise Control will disengage and the engine speed will drop to idle.
+If the contact is made again within one minute and with the engine speed above 1300 RPM, the Cruise Control will "Resume".
+This feature allows the placement of the Cancel/Resume button in a convenient location in the vehicle cab and does not require the use of the normal Cruise controls for momentary interruptions in cruise operation.

-The cancel/resume function is intended for applications like agricultural tractors and sprayers that turn around at the end of each row in a field.
+The Cancel/Resume function is intended for applications like ag tractors and sprayers that turn around at the end of each row in a field.
 This allows the operator to use the throttle and/or brake to turn the vehicle around.
-When ready to resume field operations, the operator brings the engine speed above 1300 rpm and activates the cancel/resume function again to resume cruise speed.
-An internal timer gives the operator one minute to complete the turnaround maneuver.
+When ready to resume field operations, the operator brings the engine speed above 1300 RPM and activates the Cancel/Resume function again to resume cruise speed.
+An internal timer gives the operator one minute to complete the turn around maneuver.